Necolizer/Facial-Prior-Based-FOMM/README.md

-# Facial-Prior-Based-FOMM
+# Facial Prior Based First Order Motion Model for Micro-expression Generation
-Facial Prior Based First Order Motion Model for Micro-expression Generation
+This repository contains the source code for the paper [Facial Prior Based First Order Motion Model for Micro-expression Generation](https://doi.org/10.1145/3474085.3479211) included in [MM '21: Proceedings of the 29th ACM International Conference on Multimedia](https://dl.acm.org/doi/proceedings/10.1145/3474085).

 > **FME Challenge 2021 and ACM Multimedia 2021**
 >